Understanding Workers’ Comp Rates – Updated 2023

 • Funeral expenses if they lose their life in a workplace accident

-And, if your employee or their family sues you, workers’ comp can help cover your business’ legal costs.
+• Workers’ comp insurance also covers employment liability claims.
+So, if your employee or their family sues you, it can help pay for your business’ legal costs.

 Insurance companies calculate your rate by looking at several factors, including: